 Andrea Winchell is our Endocrine Technician II.
 She has worked in the ETSC since 2009 and is proficient in running the Roche Cobas e411, E-170 commercial assay kits, RIAs, ELISAs, and IRMA.
 She also interacts with scientists and is responsible for data analysis, sample storage, reagent inventories, lab regulations, skill training, and supervision.

-Kyndra Needham is our Endocrine Technician II since 2010.
-She is in charge of the day-to-day operation of the Roche Cobas e411, E-170, assay development as well as sample receiving and inventory.
+Kyndra Needham is our Endocrine Technician II.
+Kyndra has worked in the lab since 2010 and she is in charge of the day-to-day operation of the Roche Cobas e411, E-170, assay development as well as sample receiving and inventory.

 David Hess, Ph.D. is the consultant of the ETSC.
 Dr. Hess was the director of the Endocrine Lab/Core for over 3 decades before his retirement.
 His expertise in endocrinology and endocrine technology is pivotal to the scientific development and operation of the ETSC.

 Steven Blue, Senior Research Assistant, 503-690-5354

 Andrea Winchell, Research Assistant II, 503-690-5354

 For external users, please provide a Purchase Order for billing before initiation of services.